telekom/testerra-xray-connector/README.md

 - Summary
 - Revision

-When a Test Execution was found, it will be reused, otherwise a new Test Execution will be created.
+When a Test Execution was found, it will be reused, otherwise a new Test Execution will be created when at least one test should be synchronized.

-You can control the mapping by implementing [updateXrayTestExecution()](#Update entities), which will be called right before [createXrayTestExecutionQuery()](#Custom mapping implementations).
+You can control the mapping by implementing [updateTestExecution()](#Update entities), which will be called right before [queryTestExecution()](#Custom mapping implementations).

 #### Test

-To create a one-to-one mapping between your test methods and your Jira issues of type `Test` you just have to set up the `XrayTest` annotation on your method.
+To create a mapping between your test methods and your Jira issues of type `Test` you just have to set up the `XrayTest` annotation on your method.

 ```java